I hope you will agree with me when I say:

 Nikon AF-S DX NIKKOR 18-300mm f/3.5-6.3G ED Vibration Reduction with Auto Focus

-Best for travel, everyday photography, landscapes, close by wildlife and sports
+Best for travel, everyday photography, landscapes, close up, wildlife and sports

 Aperture Range: f/3.5 to f/22